Contents

-While vapes with no nicotine don’t pose concerns around risk or addiction, the Government is looking for ways to close loopholes that nicotine-free vapes could create.
+While vapes with no nicotine don’t pose concerns around risk or addiction, the Tory Government were looking for ways to close loopholes that nicotine-free vapes could create.
 Basically, in an effort to reduce ways for young people to access vapes or nicotine, we may see the introduction of some restrictions around nicotine-free vapes too.

 How many nicotine-free vapes are sold in the UK?